khalidx/uptime/README.md

 npm install && npm run deploy
 ```

+After deployment, the `WebsiteUrl` for the status page and the `ServiceEndpoint` for the API will be logged to the console.

 ## Web

 This section contains information about what you'll find on each page of the `uptime` web application.